6318 Ventura Drive

 Headquarters for the world's largest equine breed registry.
 Tours available at normal business hours.

 The Panhandle Plains Historical Museum is the largest museum in all of Texas.
-With an incredibly diverse range of exhibits showcasing archeology, paleontology and geology, Panhandle Plains could be explored for weeks.
+Owned by Panhandle-Plains Historical Society and managed by West Texas A&M University and the Texas A&M University Board of Regents, this museum is definitely a medium to divulge in the local history.
+With an incredibly diverse range of exhibits showcasing archaeology, paleontology and geology, Panhandle Plains could be explored for weeks.

 The Kwahadi Museum is one of Amarillo's newest cultural heritage sites.
-The museum features rare Native American artifacts and a dance hall for live performances.
-Designed to mimic a pueblo, the museum is the perfect place for kids to have fun while learning about Native American culture.
+The museum features rare Native American artifacts from both the Pueblo and Plains Indian people as well as a dance hall for live performances.
+You can also find reproductions of fine pottery, jewelry, textile weavings, and wood carvings to take home with you.
+Designed to mimic a pueblo, the museum is the perfect place for kids to have fun while learning about the culture of local Native Americans.

 Here you can explore the cultures of the American Indian people through paintings, displays, and performances.